 your pregame that they may ask us questions during time outs or half time; and again, both

-partners and both coaches are to be included.
-(It took quite a long conversation to help a coach understand that we are not obligated, nor should we talk/answers questions while we are running by them.)
-Can we acknowledge them, yes, but we should not make it our practice to answer their questions while we are “working”/running.
-Let’s all be consistent on that please.
+partners and both coaches are to be included. , Yes, we will acknowledge the coach, but we should will not make it our practice to answer their questions while we are “working”/running.

 5. Refrain from talking to the players in excess; be mindful about how you are explaining rules so it’s not perceived as “coaching”.